hardikp/hardikp.github.io/books.md

 1. Hidden Valley Road
 1. Think Again: The Power of Knowing What You Don't Know
 1. The Address Book: What Street Addresses Reveal About Identity, Race, Wealth, and Power

+Started and abandoned soon:
+* Thinking in Systems: A Primer
+* Black and White Thinking by Kevin Dutton

 ## 2020